nanifour/hospital-management/README.md

 This is a **Hospital Management System** that allows you to manage appointments, slots, doctors, patients, and patient records.
 The program also reads from text files to allow for changes in appointments. **This is a command line program**.

+Doctor information, patient information, date and time of appointments, diagnosis's, and  available slots are all imported from a text file.

 This project uses *OOP*, *Classes*, *Encapsulation*, *Data Abstraction*, and Input and Output files.

 ## 2 Compile